Last updated on August 27th, 2019 at 01:48 pm

-This month, our Cricut Design Space Star theme is Weddings and Celebrations, and the talented ladies of Team Ten chose “Into the Woods” as our theme.
+These files were originally designed for a Cricut contest called Cricut Design Space Star in 2014.
+We had chosen “Into the Woods” as our theme.
 I had an idea to make some woodland cutout paper pennants, but when I started I had no idea how much I would LOVE the final product!
 You can now buy the downloadable SVG file in my shop!

 If you want to know more about Illustrator for the Cricut, I have a whole module in my Hey, Let’s Cut Stuff eCourse!
 Learn all about making files in Illustrator for cutting on your Cricut, plus SO much more.
 Check it out!

 I originally wanted to cut the pennants on white paper to contrast with the darker fireplace, but I found some woodsy paper in my stash, so I decided to use it.
 I think it really works!
-I especially like the gold flecks in the lightest paper — it catches the light in a way that’s hard to capture in photos.
+The gold flecks in the lightest paper are particularly pretty—the paper catches the light in a way that’s hard to capture in photos.

 As I was cutting my files, I was blown away by the small details that the Cricut Explore can cut without issue.
 I used the green StandardGrip mat and the Fine Point blade along with the “light cardstock” setting and it cut like butter.
 Those little dots on the center feather?
 Perfection.